Nine News Sydney: Ratings

 The bulletin was the most popular service in New South Wales.
 When long-serving anchor, Brian Henderson retired at the end of 2002, and Ian Ross moved to Seven at the end of 2003, ratings quickly declined (Nine out-rated Ten and Seven during Jim Waley's tenure in 2003–04), and Nine won 27 out of a possible 40 weeks in 2004.
 Nine replaced Jim Waley with a much younger presenter, Mark Ferguson, then aged just 38.
 Whilst ratings were starting to slightly increase, the bulletin slipped to third, behind both Seven News and ABC News.

 In 2008, the station did not win a single week in Sydney (five years previous it won every single week), Ferguson was moved back to the weekend position and replaced by Peter Overton.
 For his first month, ratings slipped to fourth, behind Ten News at Five, before quickly catching up to trail ABC News.
 Towards the end of 2009, Nine's ratings started to improve, with this surge in viewership coinciding with the retirement of Ian Ross as the anchor of the rival Seven News Sydney.

+In July 2020, Nine News Sydney achieved the top ratings for the tenth consecutive year.
 In August 2022, Nine News Sydney achieved the top ratings for the twelfth consecutive year.